Blue Theme Orange Theme Green Theme Red Theme

 }

 XmlWriter class contains the functionality to write to XML documents.
 It is an abstract base class used through XmlTextWriter and XmlNodeWriter classes.
 It contains methods and properties to write to XML documents.
-This class has several Writexxx method to write every type of item of an XML document.
+This class has several Writexxx methods to write every type of item of an XML document.
 For example, WriteNode, WriteString, WriteAttributes, WriteStartElement, and WriteEndElement are some of them.
 Some of these methods are used in a start and end pair.
-For example, to write an element, you need to call WriteStartElement then write a string followed by WriteEndElement.
+For example, to write an element, you need to call WriteStartElement and then write a string followed by WriteEndElement.

 Besides many methods, this class has three properties.
 WriteState, XmlLang, and XmlSpace.
-The WriteState gets and sets the state of the XmlWriter class
+The WriteState gets and sets the state of the XmlWriter class.

-Although, it's not possible to describe all the Writexxx methods here, let's see some of them.
+Although it's not possible to describe all the Writexxx methods here, let's see some of them.

-First thing we need to do is create an instance of XmlTextWriter using its constructor.
+The first thing we need to do is create an instance of XmlTextWriter using its constructor.
 XmlTextWriter has three overloaded constructors, which can take a string, stream, or a TextWriter as an argument.
 We'll pass a string (file name) as an argument, which we're going to create in C:\ root.

 In my sample example, I create a file myXmlFile.xml in C:\\ root directory.